 What type of differences?
-The authors mention that size, strength, sexual maturity, cognitive development, and social skills can vary considerably when one child is almost a year older than another.
+The authors mention that size, strength, cognitive development, and social skills can vary considerably when one child is almost a year older than another.

 That means that students who are relatively older have several advantages over their younger classmates, and are more likely to be perceived as “powerful, influential, and more self-confident.”
 This in turn can lead to the so-called Pygmalion effect, whereby higher expectations from teachers result in higher performance, which then results in more self-confidence, etcetera.